cralbers/transposon-annotations-mapping/docs/transposon_anno_workflow/a0_overall_anno_workflow.md

 ---

 ## Annotation workflow
-These are the major steps of the transposon annotation and tracking workflow I used to generate the TE annotations and such.
+These are the major steps of the transposon annotation and tracking workflow I used to generate the TE annotations.

 - all of the individual functions that are defined within the TEUlt are explained here -> [[TEUlt_file_fxs]]
 - changes to integrate LTR Retriever -> [[LTRRet_integration]]